 Waterline for Drakes Island

-The 80-year-old, 10-inch waterline servicing Drakes Island will be replaced by a 16-inch waterline installed under the old farm lane known as the Barrier Beach Trail.
+An 80-year-old waterline servicing Drakes Island will be replaced by a 16-inch waterline installed under the old farm lane known as the Barrier Beach Trail.
+Construction will close some trail sections and will prevent access to Laudholm Beach from the Laudholm campus for several months.

 The Kennebunk, Kennebunkport, Wells Water District is teaming up with the Wells Reserve to bring a new waterline to Drakes Island.
-If all goes according to plan, this new, vital waterline will be fully operational before spring arrives in March 2021.
-The installation of the line will cause disruption to our Barrier Beach Trail for several months next winter.
+If all goes according to plan, this new, vital waterline will be fully operational in the spring.
+The installation of the line will cause disruption to our Barrier Beach Trail for several months from winter to early spring.

 The new 3,900-foot, 16-inch waterline will be installed under the old farm lane referenced on our trail maps as the Barrier Beach Trail.
 During construction this trail will be closed and visitors will be directed toward other trails.
 As part of this project, a public fire hydrant will be installed at the crest of the hill on the Laudholm campus, bringing emergency water closer to our historic buildings.